This Is Not That: Spiritual Growth

 Some Truths To Consider

 Paul echoed this journey of trust in Philippians: “He who began a good work in you will carry it on to completion.”
-(Philippians 1:6)
+(Phil 1:6)

 That’s not a challenge—it’s a comfort.
 The same Spirit who started this life will see it through.
 Our job is not to “grow” into something more, but to stay awake to what’s already growing.

 And again to the Romans: “If it is by grace, it is no longer on the basis of works; otherwise grace would no longer be grace.”
-(Romans 11:6)
+(Rom 11:6)

 That’s not “grace plus effort.”
 That’s grace alone—or nothing at all.

-Even your will—your desire to follow God—is a gift.
+Even your will—your desire to follow God—is shown as a gift in this passage!
 Our participation is simply letting Him be Himself in us.

-And in Colossians, Paul grounds it all: “As you received Christ Jesus the Lord, so walk in Him” (Colossians 2:6).
+In Colossians, Paul grounds it all: “As you received Christ Jesus the Lord, so walk in Him” (Col 2:6).

 How did we receive Him?
 By faith.
 So how do we walk?
 The same way.
-Which is why Paul continues, “You have been filled in Him” (Colossians 2:10).
+Which is why Paul continues, “You have been filled in Him” (Col 2:10).

 Already filled.
 Not waiting to be filled after another quiet time or mission trip.